dajmera-24/poker-bot/README.md

 The .py script used to generate this heatmap, along with the .csv file of all of these values can be found in the aux_scripts subdirectory.

 ### Current Decision-Making
 1. Preflop, the bot will determine the strength of its hand according to the Chen Formula.
 It's position at the table will affect the hands it is willing to play (later        positioning enables it to play otherwise weaker hands).
 The bot will document all other player's bets and actions to inform its later actions.
+Currently, as a heuristic, we multiply our chen value by
+    $$
+    f(x) = 1.5^{\frac{x-1}{n-1}}, \quad 1 \le x \le n,
+    $$
+    where $n$ is the number of players at the table, and $x$ is our position (UTG is 1, and BB is $n$).

 2.

 ### Current Limitations